donjuanpond/Vending-Object-Detection/README.md

 # Vending-Object-Detection
 Code for training a model for detecting objects in a vending machine, as well as code to run a streamlit app to interface with this model.
+Also included is the YOLO model we trained and used.